-It can be finally concluded that RTS with 50 % sucrose + 50 % sucralose were rated superior in terms of over all acceptability and taste and thus, rated as best recipes.
+It can be finally concluded that a good quality organoleptically acceptable low calorie pineapple RTS beverage can be prepared by using 50 % sucrose + 50 % sucralose.
 The prepared low calorie pineapple RTS beverage provide almost half calories than that provided by control sample.